boltops-tools/lono/README.md

 * partial - can be use to embed other files in a template.
 The partial should be placed in the templates/partial folder of the project.
 So:
   * partial('launch_config.json.erb') -> templates/partial/launch_config.json.erb
-  * partial('launch_config.json.erb', :foo => "bar", :hello => "world") - variables can be passed to the partial helper method and will be available to the partial as instance variables.
+  * partial('launch_config.json.erb', foo: "bar", hello: "world") - variables can be passed to the partial helper method and will be available to the partial as instance variables.
 So, in this case @foo and @hello will be available in the launch_config.json.erb partial.

 * user_data - can be used to include a user data script which is written in bash script form.
 The user data script should be placed in the templates/user_data folder of the project.
 So:
   * user_data('bootstrap.sh.erb') -> templates/user_data/bootstrap.sh.erb
   * user_data('db.sh.erb') -> templates/user_data/db.sh.erb
-  * user_data('script1.sh.erb', :foo => "bar", :hello => "world") - variables can be passed to the user_data helper method and will be available to the partial as instance variables.
+  * user_data('script1.sh.erb', foo: "bar", hello: "world") - variables can be passed to the user_data helper method and will be available to the partial as instance variables.
 So, in this case @foo and @hello will be available in script1.sh.erb.

 Here's how you would call it in the template.